-“The heart of all of this is the university,” Nanotherapeutics Chairman Weaver Gaines said in the posting.
+“The heart of all of this is the university,” Weaver Gaines, chairman of the board at Nanotherapeutics, said in the posting.
 “If we are doing it right, and I think we are, it will look like San Diego in a few years.”

 “The support from UF was integral to (its) success,” the article said.
 “Although they did not receive the contract, it prepared Nanotherapeutics to submit a similar proposal in 2013 for which they received a Department of Defense contract to manufacture medical countermeasures.
 This $450 million contract provided the funding to open their 183,000 square-foot plant near Progress Park in Alachua.”

-Other tech-savvy companies being led lead by UF alumni being drawn to the Innovation Square corridor, located between the UF campus and downtown Gainesville, include digital marketing automation company SharpSpring, and Feathr, a digital event marketing software company, the article said.
+Other tech-savvy companies being led lead by UF alumni being drawn to the town's Innovation Square corridor, include digital marketing automation company SharpSpring, and software company Feathr, the release said.

 300 E University Ave

 Gainesville, FL - 32601